 - Understand the pre-operation and aftercare instructions.
 Your dentist will give you a list of things for you to follow before and after the surgery.
-It contains information about the anesthetics and medicines that they will use along with how the procedure will take place.
+It contains information about the dental tools, anesthetics and medicines that they will use along with how the procedure will take place.

 - Do not be afraid to ask questions.
 Your dentist will always be willing to answer your queries and concerns.
 In fact, they would very much appreciate it if their patients are willing to learn more about the dental work because that would indicate that they are paying attention to their oral health.